We believe that the arts and music can inspire positive social change:

 To find out more or discuss a project with us, contact us here.

-Together Productions is a Community Interest Company.
+Together Productions is a not for profit Community Interest Company.

 Jeremy co-founded the Mixed Up Chorus in 2013.
 He has been conductor for many other choirs including RTÉ Philharmonic in Dublin, Morley College Choir and the London Gay Men's Chorus (which he grew from 15 to 150 singers), and he also leads multiple prize-winning choirs for top London City law firms Linklaters and Taylor Wessing.
 Jeremy has also been a musical director for One Day One Choir, a global annual movement for World Peace Day that involved over a million singers in 2016.
 Jeremy has conducted concerts in venues such as the Royal Albert Hall, the Royal Festival Hall, the Royal Opera House and major venues and cathedrals across Europe, USA and Australia.
 Jeremy has also worked in Sweden where he conducted international choirs such as the prize-winning Manado State University Choir from Indonesia and the acclaimed Voces Nordicae from Stockholm.